-The Making the Cut project will consider the impacts of the construction of the Locks, the Ship Canal, and the lowering of Lake Washington.
+The ship canal centennial project, called Making the Cut 100, will consider the impacts of the construction of the Locks, the Ship Canal, and the lowering of Lake Washington.
 The Making the Cut introduction to the history of the Ship Canal says,

 “On July 4, 1917, Seattle’s local papers heralded the grand opening of the Lake Washington Ship Canal.
 A carnival and fireworks attracted 50,000 celebrants.